prebid/prebid.github.io/identity/sharedid.md

 ### SharedId Server

-Add server-side support for SharedId to better handle the ever-increasing restrictions on cookies in modern web browsers by having the SharedId cookie written and extended by your web server.
+Add server-side support for SharedId to better handle the ever-increasing restrictions on cookies in modern web browsers by having the SharedId first party cookie written and extended by your web server.

 #### CMS

 Plugins are available for Wordpress and Drupal.
-Because CMS can cache pages to improve scalability, it's impractical to extend cookies during page generation.
+Because the CMS can cache pages to improve scalability, it's impractical to extend cookies during page generation.
 Instead the plugins add a dynamic endpoint that serves back a blank pixel, and updates cookies at the same time.
 The client side script therefore needs one additional

 1. Wordpress : Install directly from the [Wordpress admin page](https://wordpress.org/plugins/publisher-common-id/).
 Install from [GITHUB](https://github.com/prebid/sharedid-wordpress)
 2. Drupal : Install from [Github](https://github.com/prebid/sharedid-drupal).

 #### Server Implementations
 Below are some examples for how to implement SharedId Server in various languages or platforms.
+It is up to the site owner to integrate an appropriate script for their specific scenario.

 ##### JAVA
 ```JAVA